John R. Thompson

 Current Service Highlights

-- Chair-Elect, Topical Group on Physics Education Research (GPER), American Physical Society
+- Chair, Topical Group on Physics Education Research (GPER), American Physical Society

 - Co-organizer (co-PI), Transforming Research on Undergraduate STEM Education (TRUSE) Conferences, 2010, 2012, 2017